 Best thing?
 Hugh Hunt's boomerang lectures (make sure to duck!)

 Engineering’s a large subject, accounting for about a tenth of the undergraduates at the university, so there’ll almost certainly be a great camaraderie amongst your year.
 The larger Engineering colleges in particular do a lot together socially, everything from squash to formal hall.
-It also has a (relatively) high girl to boy ratio compared to other universities so girls shouldn’t be put off applying for a supposedly “manly” subject, you’re more likely to find an Engineer playing a sport, moisturising their skin or drinking than you are to see them fixing a bike (although it’s been known to happen).
+It also has a (relatively) high girl to boy ratio compared to other universities so girls shouldn’t be put off applying for a supposedly “manly” subject.
 Engineers do generally have a wide range of interests away from the subject, but equally there are lots of topical lectures and field visits (look out for a trip to The Lotus factory soon), as well as garden parties and balls organised by the Engineering Society.
 There are also societies such as Black Camel Racing that let you build a racing car and drive it on track days for those who enjoy the practical side of the subject.

 Although not the prettiest building you’ll see in Cambridge, the department was supposedly one of the first to be designed using plastic collapse theory, which was developed in the previous department….proof that the research undertaken at the department is not only world-class but being applied all around you, as Engineering probably should be.